 Services that our plan pays for What you must pay Abdominal aortic aneurysm screening We will pay for a one-time ultrasound screening for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 We may cover additional screenings if medically necessary.
-Acupuncture Acupuncture services are covered when provided by a licensed acupuncturist or by another Minnesota licensed practitioner with acupuncture training and credentialing. \$0 We will pay for up to 12 acupuncture visits in 90 days if you have chronic low back pain, defined as: • lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); • not associated with surgery; and • not associated with pregnancy.
+Acupuncture Acupuncture services are covered when provided by a licensed acupuncturist or by another Minnesota licensed practitioner with acupuncture training and credentialing. \$0 We will pay for up to 12 acupuncture visits in 90 days if you have chronic low back pain, defined as: lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); not associated with surgery; and not associated with pregnancy.
+In addition, we pay for an additional eight sessions of acupuncture for chronic low back pain if you show improvement.
+You may not get more than 20 acupuncture treatments for chronic low back pain each year.
 This benefit is continued on the next page